 - Girls are allowed to change their minds.

-- A man’s desires are not to be placed above those of a woman.
+- A man’s sexual desires are not to be placed above those of a woman expected to fulfil them.

 - Beauty does not equal spoilt-bratishness; nor does it equal goodness.
 Beauty is what it is, but naivety and isolation might indeed make you the target of some predator in the woods.